davidashton0629/love2d-minesweeper/README.md

-# love2d-minesweeper
+  # LOVE2D Minesweeper
-Minesweeper made in Lua for the LOVE2D engine.
+A simple Minesweeper game made in Lua for the LOVE2D engine.